Data Append Deliverables when input file included Address and/or ZIP11

 - “Household” - If we provide predictions from relevant HEM found in the household

-- Column 3 contains a comma separated list of keys.
+Column 3 contains the Predictions in a comma separated list of survey value keys.

-- These keys are attributes that are true for the ID in column 1.
+- These survey value keys are attributes that are true for the ID in column 1.

-- Only keys corresponding to true attributes are included.
+- Only survey value keys keys corresponding to true attributes are included.
 The false are excluded.

 - The number of attributes included in the file depend on the clusters or attributes you choose.